mlflow/mlflow/docs/source/quickstart.rst

         pip install mlflow

-For more options, see tk.
+For more options, see :ref:`quickstart_drilldown_install`.

-How do I add MLFlow tracking to my Python code?
+How do I add MLflow tracking to my Python code?
 -----------------------------------------------

 For many popular ML libraries, you make a single function call: ``mlflow.{library_module_name}.autolog()`` (for instance, ``mlflow.xgboost.autolog()``).
-MLFlow will automatically log the parameters, metrics, and artifacts of your run.
+MLflow will automatically log the parameters, metrics, and artifacts of your run.
 For instance, the following autologs a scikit-learn run:

 .. code-section::